kiliman/operator-mono-lig/README.md

 This project will generate new OpenType fonts for [Operator Mono](https://www.typography.com/fonts/operator/styles/) that includes ligatures similar to those found in the popular [Fira Code](https://github.com/tonsky/FiraCode) font.

+These ligatures were custom created using [FontForge](http://fontforge.github.io/en-US/).
+There are even italic versions of the ligatures.

 <img src="./images/sample.js.png" />

 <img src="./images/sample.html.png" />